Tbeck202/Portfolio/README.md

 Fist, and most obvious, is my portfolio site.
 I designed my site from scratch with a mobile first approach and pure HTML & CSS.
 You can visit my site [here](http://202code.com/).

+## Popcorn Pals

+Popcorn pals is a fully functioning RESTful application built with node.js, express.js, mongodb, mongoose and styled with Bootstrap 4.
+The purpose of the app is to keep track of the movies watched by a group of people taking part in a challenge to watch as many new movies possible throughout the year.
+I'm really proud of this project and it makes me happy to see it being used in real-time by my friends as we do this movie challenge.
+You can see the application [here](https://popcorn-pals.herokuapp.com/).

 ## Jazz match

 This is an interactive image matching game built with pure HTML, CSS & Javascript.
 I wanted to create site with lots of DOM manipulation and multiple actions based on user input.
 This is my favorite project I've worked on thus far and I had a blast making it.
 You can try it out for yourself [here](http://202code.com/projects/jazzMatch.html) and see how well you know my favorite basketball team.